-But if the 1930s is too far back for you, and you believe something like that could never happen in today’s society, just take a look at what has been going on in Venezuela over the last couple of year.
+But if the 1930s is too far back for you, and you believe something like that could never happen in today’s society, just take a look at what has been going on in Venezuela over the last decade.

 In the hyperinflationary South American country, where their currency is extremely unstable and scarce, many have reverted to a barter economy.
 Paying for even the cheapest goods literally requires piles of banknotes, of which there simply aren’t enough circulating.
 It’s estimated that hyperinflation in the country has reached 42,000%.

 Once one of most prosperous Latin American counties, socialist policies have transformed Venezuela into an apocalyptic-style, dystopian novel.

 To survive, businesses have started trading their services for things like loaves of bread and canned goods.
 People have even started private Facebook groups to barter goods with others in their country and have taken to various social media channels using the hashtags #Trueque (barter/exchange) and #Vzla to find others to trade with.

 Survival Bartering: Trading your Way through a Long-term Disaster or Economic Collapse

 If you’re fully stocked and prepared to survive, then you need to put some serious thought and effort into stockpiling some popular bartering items for those times when paper currency becomes worthless.

 What are the best bartering goods to stock up on before things go bad?

 What bartering supplies you choose to start stockpiling will depend on the situation you’re planning for; but in general, the following items will all probably be in high demand after a total collapse situation: